vladmw5/questionnaire-app/README.md

 ## General

-The questionnaire represents a Directed Graph-like data structure The application statically pre-renders all the question pages using this graph and the Next.js Static Site Generation feature.
+The questionnaire represents a Directed Graph-like data structure.
+The application statically pre-renders all the question pages using this graph and the Next.js Static Site Generation feature.

-The existing config can be found in the `data/questionnaire.ts` file. <i>This is the only file you need to edit to configure your questionnaire</i>
+The existing config can be found in the `data/questionnaire.ts` file. <i>This is the only file you need to edit to configure your questionnaire.</i>

 ## QuestionnaireBuilder API

-Although nothing stops you from building the questionnaire by hand as a plain JavaScript object, I have created the QuestionnaireBuilder API that simplifies the process.
+Although nothing stops you from building the questionnaire by hand as a plain JavaScript object, I have created the `QuestionnaireBuilder` API that simplifies the process.
 Later in the document we will look at all the use cases this API supports.

 ## Use cases